flare-foundation/attestation-client/docs/end-users/state-connector-usage.md

   When you submit an attestation request, take note of these two pieces of data:

     - The byte encoded attestation request.
-    - The `roundId`, in which the attestation request was submitted.
+    - The `roundId` in which the attestation request was submitted.

 In order to obtain the proof, certain REST API routes on attestation provider servers need to be queried.
 For that purpose, relevant URL(s) of attestation providers' public servers need to be obtained and queried.
 To obtain the proof for a specific request, use the API route `/api/proof/get-specific-proof` on an attestation provider's server.
 Include the two pieces of data stated above, as the input parameters of the POST request.
 See [REST APIs provided by attestation providers](./apis.md) for more details.